 What is a lead, anyway?

-First thing’s first.
+First things first.
 Get your headspace away from any sales perspective.
 An online lead is simply anyone who has shown interest in your product or service and wants to know more.
-A lead is no different to someone who has walked into your shop or office to ask a question.
+A lead is no different from someone who has walked into your shop or office to ask a question.
 They’re just doing it from their computer or device.
 They’re a potential customer.

 It’s the same with online leads – the longer you leave someone waiting unacknowledged, the less chance you have of a successful outcome.